rapid7/metasploit-framework/Metasploit-Bug-Reporting.md

 # Security Issues

 If you have a security issue with Metasploit itself, then we'd really appreciate it if you let us know at security@metasploit.com.
 After all,  we'd like to [be treated as we treat other software projects](http://www.rapid7.com/disclosure.jsp).
-It's not because we'd like to bury your bug -- we'd like to have a shot at fixing your bug before someone starts messing with our innocent users.
+It's not because we'd like to bury your bug -- we'd just like to have a shot at fixing your bug before someone starts messing with our innocent users.
 We're happy to give you credit, keep you anonymous, inform you about progress, and explore related issues with you -- but if we see someone reporting security bugs out in public, then it gets a lot harder to keep all that attribution and communication straight as we try not to break our necks implementing a fix as fast as we can.

 Also, if you could report your security bug in the form of a Metasploit module sent to security@metasploit.com, that would be both ideal and hilarious.